Twice albums discography

-The albums discography of South Korean girl group Twice consists of eleven studio albums, fourteen extended plays, one reissue studio album, three reissue EPs, five compilation albums, one compilation EP, and one remix album.
+The albums discography of South Korean girl group Twice consists of eleven studio albums, fourteen extended plays, one reissue studio album, three reissue EPs, six compilation albums, one compilation EP, one live album, and one remix album.
 The group is composed of nine members: Nayeon, Jeongyeon, Momo, Sana, Jihyo, Mina, Dahyun, Chaeyoung, and Tzuyu, and was formed by JYP Entertainment in July 2015 through the survival television show Sixteen.

 Twice debuted in South Korea on October 20, 2015, with the release of their debut EP, The Story Begins.
 In 2016, the group's second and third EPs, Page Two and Twicecoaster: Lane 1 respectively, were released.
 The latter became one of the best-selling albums by a girl group in the history of the Gaon Album Chart with over 475,000 copies sold.
 Its reissue, Twicecoaster: Lane 2, was released in February 2017, and the group's fourth EP, Signal, was released in May of that year.
 In October, their debut studio album, Twicetagram, and its lead single debuted at number one on the Billboard World Albums chart and World Digital Song Sales charts respectively, making Twice the first female Korean act to top both charts simultaneously.
 The three releases became the top three best-selling albums by a girl group in 2017.
 Twicetagram was subsequently reissued as Merry & Happy in December.

 The group released their fifth EP, What Is Love?, in April 2018, which was reissued as Summer Nights in July of the same year.
 Yes or Yes, their sixth EP, was released in November, with a reissue titled The Year of "Yes" following it in December.
 The group maintained their best-selling girl group of the year status.
 Selling over 250,000 copies, What Is Love?, Summer Nights, Yes or Yes, and The Year of "Yes" each earned a platinum certification from the Korea Music Content Association (KMCA).
 The group's seventh and eighth EPs, Fancy You and Feel Special, were released in April and September 2019 respectively, and both later received a double platinum certification from the KMCA.
 In 2020, the group released their ninth EP, More & More, and second Korean studio album, Eyes Wide Open, of which both charted on the United States' Billboard 200.